drjingma/drjingma.github.io/index.md

 <hr/>

-My primary research concerns estimation and inference from high-dimensional 'omics' data, in particular to develop statistical machine learning methods to solve problems in genomics, metabolomics and metagenomics.
-Networks are important in this learning process because they are well-suited to representing interactions between biomolecules.
+My primary research concerns estimation and inference from high-dimensional data, in particular to develop statistical machine learning methods to solve problems in genomics and microbiome.
+Networks are important in this learning process because they are well-suited to representing interactions between biomolecules/microbes.
 Some projects that I'm currently working on are:

 * Joint analysis of metabolomic and microbiome data;
 * High-dimensional inference of graphical models and networks;
-* Network-based pathway enrichment analysis;
+* Network-based pathway enrichment analysis.
-* Integrative analysis of omics data.

 <hr/>